 What gave you the strength to fight for being yourself?

-Besides my religious belief, I actually didn’t have another choice that can retain my life from committing suicide at that time because of no support in the society.
+Besides my religious belief, I actually didn’t have another choice that can retain my life from committing suicide at that time because of no support in society.
 And that’s why I told myself to be the first transgender person to stay in supporting the community after my surgery.

 Why do we need activism nowadays?
 Are things changing, or is there still much to do?

 The acceptance of transgender people in Hong Kong became much better since I came out to the public.
 I became a public figure and the first transgender politician here in Hong Kong that change the perception of the whole society toward gender incongruous.
 Some people will think they can hide in the closet and live as they wish but I don’t see they become more happy living under anxiety.
-Activism let the society be free to oppression that benefits themselves as well.
+Activism let society be free to the oppression that benefits themselves as well.
 And more important to let the trans community understand they are not doing anything wrong to be true to themselves.
-There are still a lot to be accomplished as the majority of the trans community here wouldn’t believe they have a future!
+There is still a lot to be accomplished as the majority of the trans community here wouldn’t believe they have a future!

 “Society needs to accept diverse gender identities.
 Society needs to change its perspective.
 Do not tell people what they need to do, who they need to be.”
 Hong Kong FP

 Are there frequent discrimination and common stereotypes in Hong Kong?